 If you are part of the 70% of the population whose skin type is considered Combination, then Vitamin A will be of interest to you.
 An oily T-zone can be helped by upping your dose of the vitamin.
 Vitamin A is the nutrient that’s responsible for normalising levels of oil in the skin by causing sebaceous glands to reduce the amount of oil produced, which also reduces clogged pores.

-Consumption and application of Vitamin A and retinoids (the synthetic version of Vitamin A) also produces collage production, meaning a perkier and plumper complexion.
+Consumption and application of Vitamin A and retinoids (the synthetic version of Vitamin A) also stimulates collagen production, meaning a perkier and plumper complexion.
 "There are more than 700 published studies on retinoids—they're tried-and-true ingredients.
 Anyone who wants younger-looking skin should use one," says Doris Day, MD, assistant clinical professor of dermatology at New York University Langone Medical Center.

 However, elevated levels of vitamin A can cause photosensitivity (sensitivity to the sun and UV exposure) so it’s best to apply products containing Retinoids at night time and not in excess.